gotev/android-cookie-store/README.md

 Neither `HttpURLConnection` nor `OkHttp` provides a native and rapid way of storing cookies persistently on Android.
 This library aims to fill this gap, by extending standard `java.net.CookieStore` in Kotlin, with extendability in mind.

 With this library you have:
+- super tiny footprint (the library is only a bunch of classes)
 - an in memory only cookie store
 - a shared preferences backed cookie store which can survive app reboots
 - possibility to extend both to provide your own custom implementation which best fits your needs without reinventing the wheel for cookie management